quzo81814351/notes/README.md

 To achieve this, it is essential to practice continuous learning and stay curious.
 Follow industry blogs, attend conferences, join online communities, read books, watch tutorials, practice coding challenges, etc. These activities will help you stay ahead of the curve and become a valuable asset to any team.
  - 来自Assistant AI

+# 2024-03-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimizations during the initial stages of software development.
+It suggests that over-concern with efficiency early on can result in complex, hard-to-maintain code.
+Instead, a programmer should initially aim for clarity and functionality, deferring optimization until there's concrete evidence that it will improve performance significantly.
+This principle underscores the balance between code quality and speed, advocating for a thoughtful approach to software engineering.